About

 This thoughtful layering of spaces - from bustling to serene- reflects a deep understanding of how environment affects mood, cognition, and social engagement.

-St Teresa's Nursing Home
+St Teresa's Care Home

 Cedar Care Homes, Bath

-Foyer: St Teresa's Nursing Home
+Foyer: St Teresa's Care Home

 Dining room, St Teresa's Nursing Home